albertzeap/CPSC-335-Langton-s-Ant-Lab/README.txt

 Known Bugs

-  o- Bot cell drawing over-writes a pixels-worth of the cell's grid lines.
+  - Bot cell drawing over-writes a pixels-worth of the cell's grid lines.

-Warnings

-  o- Clicking outside the grid wraps the mouse x.y back into the grid --
-     maybe at a weird-looking spot.
-Enjoy.

-  o- Testing was light.
-Didn't try all key or mouse combos.

-Testing

-  o- Following installation instruction, above, watched it run, and tryed a few keypresses and mouse clicks.
-Looks okay to ship.
+  - Clicking outside the canvas results in ant starting at unpredictable areas

 Credits